This activity is intended for healthcare providers delivering care to women and their families.

 Notes

-NIPS is a blood test that utilizes cell-free DNA technology (cfDNA) to predict the risk for fetal genetic disorders during pregnancy.
-In 2011, NIPS was introduced as a screen for T21 (trisomy 21 or Down syndrome).
-Today, NIPS cover the most common aneuploidies (T21, T13 and T18), as well as sex chromosomes and may also include some microdeletions and single gene genetic disorders
+NIPT is a blood test that utilizes cell-free DNA technology (cfDNA) to predict the risk for fetal genetic disorders during pregnancy.
+In 2011, NIPT was introduced as a screen for T21 (trisomy 21 or Down syndrome).
+Today, NIPT cover the most common aneuploidies (T21, T13 and T18), as well as sex chromosomes and may also include some microdeletions and single gene genetic disorders

-The preferred nomenclature is NIPS (‘S’ for screening) to emphasize that this test is used for screening only and not diagnostic.
+NIPT is a screening test only and not diagnostic.
 Cell-free DNA (cfDNA) is also commonly used with an understanding that the DNA is derived from placenta and not the fetus.
-NIPS utilizes next generation sequencing and bioinformatics algorithms to look at the DNA fragments in the mother and fetus, as a way of determining the likelihood of certain genetic conditions in the fetus.
+NIPT utilizes next generation sequencing and bioinformatics algorithms to look at the DNA fragments in the mother and fetus, as a way of determining the likelihood of certain genetic conditions in the fetus.
 While there are multiple panels available, there is consensus regarding the clinical utility of NIPS screening for T13, T18 and T21.
 Patient education, especially around the concept of positive predictive value (PPV) is a priority.
 Calculator tools are available from professional societies (see ‘Learn More – Primary Sources’ below) or ideally laboratories should be able to provide obstetric professionals with real world test performance results.

 Trisomies